 - Sores, lumps, blisters, rashes or warts on or around the genitals

-Following an abnormal Pap smear, the next step is further testing to confirm the cause of the abnormal cells.
-A repeat Pap smear or test for human papilloma virus (HPV), a major risk factor for cervical cancer, may also be recommended.
+Following an abnormal screening test result, the next step is further testing to confirm the cause of the abnormal cells.
+A repeat Cervical Screening Test and Colposcopy are all means for confirmation of abnormal cell changes.

-- Cryosurgery: It involves freezing the abnormal cells which are then surgically removed.
+- Cryosurgery: This involves freezing the abnormal cells which are then surgically removed.

-- Cone biopsy or LEEP procedure: In this procedure, a triangle segment of cervical tissue including abnormal cells is removed by specially designed instruments for evaluation.
+- Cone biopsy or LEEP procedure: In this procedure, a triangular segment of cervical tissue, including the abnormal cells, is removed by specially designed instrument.

-A Pap smear during pregnancy is very safe.
-In case of an abnormal Pap smear, a colposcopy can be performed during pregnancy.
+A Cervical Screening Test during pregnancy is very safe.
+In case of an abnormal result, a Colposcopy can be performed, too.
 However, further treatments are delayed until the birth of the baby.
-Often, the birth process washes away the abnormal cervical cells.
+Oftentimes the birth process washes away the abnormal cervical cells.

 If Dr Marcia Bonazzi is your obstetrician, she will perform a Cervical Screening Test regardless of previous screening results at your post-natal appointment, approximately six weeks after the birth of your baby.